-TRAIL CAMS - I have tried many and found the best luck with Stealth Cam 4K's - I run lithium AA's and a 64GB memory card on video mode, use their cell phone cams and transmit images directly to my phone.
+TRAIL CAMS - I have tried many and found the best luck with SPYPOINT - I run lithium AA's and a 64GB memory card on video mode, use their cell phone cams and transmit images directly to my phone.
 Also, they make CELL LINKs that can turn any trail cam into a cell phone cam!

 SLEEP SYSTEMS - I run a 2 man tent from Klymit (Maxfield), a floorless shelter from Seek Outside called Cimarron 4P with stove for colder hunts.
 I really like my Western Mountaineering Versalite on a Klymit pad, but I run cold so keep that in mind.

 OFF ROAD POWER PRODUCTS - My truck is a mobile attack unit for elk hunting out west.
 I have a Ready Lift for suspension, a full DECKED system for storage, Method Wheels (MR315), Nitto Ridge Grips Tires, Thule Tepui Roof Top Tent on a Leightner Rack.